 You have a self-contained dedicated server (or in other words, your own physical dedicated computer) for your website only.
 You have complete control over everything from the programs installed to the resources available.

 This is used by larger websites that have more complex system requirements or websites that get millions of visitors.
 Furthermore, any website owner that wants complete control and stability of their server may choose this option.

 If shared is an apartment building, then dedicated hosting is a chalet in the French Alps.
 You’re the only one around for miles and surrounded by the safety and security of the mountain range.
 Your website will not be affected by your neighbors because you’re not sharing your physical server with anyone else anymore.

 The server can be your own that you run from your home or business.
 It can also be part of a company where you buy the server space.
 You have complete control of everything and can make any changes you want.

 What is VPS Hosting?

-If you’re looking for the best of both worlds, then VPS hosting is the right choice for you.
-It’s used by medium to large websites and e-commerce sites.
+VPS Hosting is used by medium to large websites and e-commerce sites.
 With a VPS Hosting, you have limited freedom, but a dedicated amount of resources that is for your website only.
-It costs less than dedicated hosting but provides more safety and security than shared hosting, but not as much safety and security as you get with dedicated servers.
+It costs less than dedicated hosting, provides more safety and security than shared hosting, but not as much safety and security as you get with dedicated servers.